zolotarovgl/GeneExt/README.md

 - [x] update the function guessing the extension
 - [x] input gff -> output gtf
 - [x] remove big temporary if `--clean` is set
-- [ ] helper.add_orphan should be split into getting the orphan peaks and adding them to allow for peak merging
+- [ ] `helper.add_orphan` should be split into getting the orphan peaks and adding them to allow for peak merging
 - [ ] add log file
-- [ ] running subssampling takes a long time
 - [ ] __check extension modes__
 - [ ] __check performance__
 - [ ] skip peak filtering if not required